Airforce SR-71 Pilot Destroys Globe Earth Theory

 © Brighteon.com All Rights Reserved.
 All content posted on this site is commentary or opinion and is protected under Free Speech.
 Brighteon is not responsible for comments and content uploaded by our users.

-… if you know any scientists, you should send this to them.
-No, they won’t ever watch it, they think they’re too good for mere empirical scientific evidence, they prefer the leap of faith, faith in mainstream science, faith in NASA, faith in mathematical modelling, “the more abstract the better”, I hear is their motto… so no they won’t watch this, but if you send, at least then you’ll be a part of the millions of us out here that will one day get to say, “we tried to tell ya, you big dumb douche bag, but you were just too God damn stupid to take a look”.
+… if you know any scientists, especially any of them food type scientists… you should send this to them.
+No, they won’t ever watch it, they think they’re too good for mere empirical scientific evidence, they prefer the leap of faith, faith in mainstream science, faith in NASA, faith in mathematical modeling, “the more abstract the better”, I hear is their motto… so no they won’t watch this, but if you send, at least then you’ll be a part of the millions of us out here that will one day get to say, “we tried to tell ya, you big dumb douche bag, but you were just too God damn stupid to take a look”.
 It’ll be pretty fun